 Incorporating a company in Georgia may be an attractive option for several reasons:

 To begin with, it is located in a strategic area bordering Asia and Europe, with a developed infrastructure.
 It is an important distribution hub between both continents, and also has a good trade relationship with practically all countries, including the European Union, the United States, China, Turkey, and Iran.
 It is part of the World Trade Organization, has free trade agreements with the EU and the EFTA countries, Russia, and other countries of Eastern and Central Europe.
-This provides access to a market of 900 million people without any duty tariff restriction, and a system of generalized preference with US, Canada, Japan, Norway, and Switzerland.
+This provides access to a market of over 900 million people without any duty tariff restrictions, and a system of generalized preference with US, Canada, Japan, Norway, and Switzerland.
 In addition, Georgia has signed bilateral investment agreements with 32 countries.